Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Introduction

-We address the absence of a general large-scale dataset for 3D object detection by introducing a large and diverse 3D benchmark called \dataset. \dataset is curated from publicly released datasets, SUN RBG-D~\cite{song2015sun}, ARKitScenes~\cite{dehghan2021arkitscenes}, Hypersim~\cite{hypersim}, Objectron~\cite{objectron2021}, KITTI~\cite{Geiger2012CVPR} and nuScenes~\cite{caesar2020nuscenes}, and comprises 234k images with 3 million objects annotated with 3D boxes across 97 categories including \emph{chair, sofa, laptop, table, cup, shoes, pillow, books, car, person,} \etc As shown in Fig.~\ref{fig:teaser}(a), \dataset is 20$\times$ larger than existing popular benchmarks used for 3D detection, SUN RGB-D and KITTI.
-For efficient evaluation on our large dataset, we introduce a new, fast, batched and exact algorithm for intersection-over-union for 3D boxes which is 450$\times$ faster than previous solutions~\cite{objectron2021}.
-We empirically prove the impact of \dataset as a large-scale dataset and show that it improves single-dataset AP performance by up to 5.3\% on urban and 3.8\% on indoor benchmarks.
+We address the absence of a general large-scale dataset for 3D object detection by introducing a large and diverse 3D benchmark called \dataset. \dataset is curated from publicly released datasets, SUN RBG-D~\cite{song2015sun}, ARKitScenes~\cite{dehghan2021arkitscenes}, Hypersim~\cite{hypersim}, Objectron~\cite{objectron2021}, KITTI~\cite{Geiger2012CVPR} and nuScenes~\cite{caesar2020nuscenes}, and comprises 234k images with 3 million objects annotated with 3D boxes across 98 categories including \emph{chair, sofa, laptop, table, cup, shoes, pillow, books, car, person,} \etc Sec.~\ref{sec:dataset} describes the curation process which involves re-purposing the raw data and annotations from the aforementioned datasets, which originally target different applications.
+As shown in Fig.~\ref{fig:teaser}, \dataset is 20$\times$ larger than existing popular benchmarks used for 3D detection, SUN RGB-D and KITTI.
+For efficient evaluation on the large \dataset, we introduce a new algorithm for intersection-over-union of 3D boxes which is 450$\times$ faster than previous solutions~\cite{objectron2021}.
+We empirically prove the impact of \dataset as a large-scale dataset and show that it improves single-dataset performance by up to 5.3\% AP on urban and 3.8\% on indoor benchmarks.